Bonded Carrier Vs. Non-Bonded Carrier

 A non-bonded carrier must have the shipment they are carrying released at the first point of arrival (i.e., the border).

-Yes, but they must purchase a single trip bond.
-As mentioned previously, only a bonded carrier is entitled to use the in-bond process.
-Carriers with a carrier code beginning with a 1 or 7 are non-bonded and therefore cannot move goods in-bond without posting a single trip bond.
+Yes, but they must purchase a single-trip bond.
+As mentioned previously, only a bonded carrier has the entitlement to use the in-bond process.
+Carriers with codes starting with 1 or 7 and not bonded.
+They will require a single trip bond to move bonded goods.

 A carrier can obtain a single trip authorization bond by either posting security with CBSA using cash or a certified cheque.
 Customs Brokers also provide this service.